natcap/invest.users-guide/extensions/investspec/README.md

 You can access any value in the `ARGS_SPEC.args` dictionary this way.
 Most types/attributes generate docs in a custom format.
 Anything else is represented with `str(value)`.

+## What is documented

+## What is not documented
+- `expression`s for `number` types.
+This can be any python expression, so it may be too complicated to to auto-format into human readable text.
+Any limits on a `number`'s value should also be described in the `about` text.
+- Conditional requirements (`"required": <str>`).
+This can be any python expression, so it may be too complicated to auto-format into human readable text.
+For any conditionally-required input, the conditions upon which it is required should also be described in the `about` text.

 ## Limitations
 - This implementation can only generate output that uses standard docutils features, and no sphinx-specific features.
 See natcap/invest.users-guide#35 for details.
 - Documentation is generated for a key and everything below it.
 There is currently no way to generate only the first level, for example.